Eco Action Vision Statement

 Our Eco Captains in Year 6 help promote all things green across our school.
 They are responsible for driving our campaigns forward, highlighting events across the school, presenting ideas in assembly times and leading our Eco Action meetings.

-Eco Captains meet with Mrs Hughes every week and lead a whole school Eco Council meeting once a fortnight.
+Eco Captains meet with Mrs Stansbie every week and lead a whole school Eco Council meeting once a fortnight.

 If you have any ideas on how we can help our planet, please speak to your Class Eco Representative or a Year 6 Eco Captain.

 Year 4 and the Eco captains and Eco representatives were recently invited to take part in a ‘Water Wise’ workshop which was delivered by Life Education working in partnership with Bournemouth Water.
 During the session we learnt about:

 · How water is made safe to drink

 It was a very informative morning and the children ‘soaked up’ a lot of information!

 Please click on the link for tips on how to be more water efficient in your home.